 What is the outcome of the treatment of chronic leukaemia?

 Before the usage of tyrosine kinase inhibitors, the prognosis of chronic leukaemia was a survival time of 3-5 years after diagnosis.

 Post-discovery of tyrosine kinase inhibitors, the survival rate of chronic leukaemia became 89% after 5 years.

-BloodCancerCure is world’s first such organization working 24*7 on helping blood cancer patients.
-BloodCancerCure works for patients across world by providing the lowest cost for bone marrow transplants, chemotherapy, and Bone marrow test.
+BloodCancerCure is the world’s first such organization working 24*7 on helping blood cancer patients.
+BloodCancerCure works for patients across the world by providing the lowest cost for Bone Marrow Transplants, Chemotherapy, and Bone marrow test.
 You can contact at +91-8448533753 to talk to our experts at BloodCancerCure for BMT treatment in India.